Kelly Ripa Shares Adorable Throwback Photo Of Her Kids Circa 2004: ‘Babies’

 More than 450 comments piled up in that brief timeframe and some followers joked that they would love to see the family recreate this photo now.
 Other fans of Ripa’s noted that Kelly and Mark never seem to change or age and many gushed over how precious the photo is.

-There were also multiple references to Kelly’s bible sprinkled among the comments.
-This is a reference Ripa recently explaining that her childhood bible has become something of a storage spot for treasured family mementos.
+There were also multiple references to Kelly’s Bible that were sprinkled among the comments.
+This is a reference Ripa recently explaining that her childhood Bible has become something of a storage spot for treasured family mementos.

 Kelly Ripa and Mark Consuelos’ fans never get tired of seeing these photos from the family’s earlier days.
 It doesn’t seem that all five family members manage to be photographed together all that often, so it’s easy to see why Ripa couldn’t resist sharing this one on Instagram.